immortalized/BuzzOff/README.md

 ### 📣 **Get Involved**

 - **🤝 Contribute:** Feel free to open issues, suggest improvements, or submit pull requests if you want to help improve the project!
-- **💬 Share Your Thoughts:** Let us know how you’re using BuzzOff and if you have any feedback to improve it!
+- **💬 Share Your Thoughts:** Let me know how you’re using BuzzOff and if you have any feedback to improve it!